TynanWilke/bash_configs/README.md

 ### Configuration Files

 - `~/.bashrc.tynan` - Custom bash configuration (sourced from `~/.bashrc`)
+- `~/.bashrc.env` - Environment variables for API keys and secrets (sourced from `~/.bashrc`)
 - `~/.tmux.conf` - Tmux configuration
 - `~/.config/nvim/init.lua` - Neovim configuration

 Existing configuration files are automatically backed up to `~/.config-backup-TIMESTAMP/` before installation.

+**Important**: The `~/.bashrc.env` file is created with a template for storing API keys and environment variables.
+It has restricted permissions (600) and should never be committed to version control.

 ## Bash Configuration Highlights